kostya-sus/AudienceBooking/docs/home.md

  [/Event/Create/{createEditEventViewModel}](controllers/event_controller.md#create) is sent after client-side validation.
 * If user is author of the opened in DisplayEventPopup event or admin, he can edit or cancel the event.
+ * When user changes audience or booking period, ajax GET request is sent to [/Room/IsFree/{roomId, dateTime, duration}](controllers/audience_controller.md#is_free).
+If respond contains false, corresponding message is displayed.
  * If user clicks cancel button, DisplayEventPopup is hidden and yes/no dialog is shown.
 If user confirms cancelation, ajax DELETE request to
  [/Event/Cancel/{eventId}](controllers/event_controller.md#cancel) is sent,
  both popups are hidden, event removed from schedule.
 Otherwise yes/no dialog is hidden, DisplayEventPopup is shown.